laxatzi/100-days-of-code/log.md

 Continuing  with the BS4 portfolio site.
 Built header with an accordion playing the role of navigation.
 One more day skimming through the documentation.

 **Thoughts**: Hectic day.
 Wasn't able to code for more than an hour or so.

+### Day 21:  March 07 Thursday

+**Today's Progress**:
+Finished the homepage of the BS4 portfolio site.
+Read through BEM documentation.
+Tried to applie  the BEM principles in older project (which are a mess btw).

+**Thoughts**: Today I came to the revalation that learning to code is one thing, and learning to code properly is another.

+### Day 22:  March 08 Friday

+**Today's Progress**:
+Finished the Resume page of the BS4 portfolio site.
+Read the book Introduction to HTTP by Launch School.

+**Thoughts**: After many days of  work my workflow has been improved dramatically.
+I use git we ease  and building a website with BS4 seems like a breeze.